-Matt’s tweet from a Twitter conversation I had with him recently motivated me to get cracking on my to‑do list:
+A recent Twitter conversation I had with Matt motivated me to get cracking on my to‑do list:

 - Get myself to Seattle for KubeCon + CloudNativeCon North America 2018!
 Waiting til the week before the event meant the hotels were full, but I booked a sweet Airbnb.
 I’m behind on planning my unconference activities too – any recs?